maurermaggie/Transcriptome_Wide_Splicing_Analysis/README.md

 The files in the slurm_scg directory will allow the snakemake to be run with resources on Stanford's scg/ oak

-## Paper
+## run_results_paper
-This folder contains the code and images for the figures of my manuscript.
+This folder contains the code and images for the main figures of my manuscript.